If You Are a Chewer of Chewing Gum, Try to Wean Yourself of This Habit | Amoils.comtweet

 7. If your gum isn’t sweetened by aspartame, it is probably sweetened by sugar.
 Sugar is most likely the single greatest dietary cause of chronic health problems like cancer, heart disease, diabetes and emotional disorders

-So if you must still chew gum, try to limit the time spent chewing and look for a healthy version with no chemicals and sweetened with Xylitol which is a natural sugar substitute.
+If you must chew gum, try to limit the time spent chewing and look for a healthy version with no chemicals and sweetened with Xylitol which is a natural sugar substitute.

 - A leaky car radiator can be temporarily plugged with chewing gum.